marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 It offers `HTTPS` and it is very easy to point a domain to it.

 # Summary
-In a described way I achieved a working solution that fullfil my needs: is free, but offers high quality service.
+In a described way I achieved a working solution that fulfill my needs: is free, but offers high quality service.